Sumitdhiman/Browser-Sticky-Notes/assets/docs/CodeDoc.md

 ## Overview

-Browser Sticky Notes is a browser extension that provides a convenient way to create, edit, and manage notes directly in the browser.
-It supports multiple notes (configurable), text formatting, an optional table mode for structured data, context menu integration, and customizable appearance settings including dark mode.
-In Microsoft Edge, it can be used in the sidebar for quick access while browsing.
+Browser Sticky Notes is a comprehensive browser extension that provides advanced note-taking capabilities directly in the browser.
+It supports multiple notes, website-specific notes that automatically appear on specific URLs, text formatting, table mode for structured data, import/export functionality for backup and sync, context menu integration, and customizable appearance settings including dark mode.
+The extension can be used in Microsoft Edge's sidebar for quick access while browsing.

 ## Architecture

-The extension follows a standard browser extension architecture with these main components:
+The extension follows a comprehensive browser extension architecture with these main components:

 1.  **Manifest (`manifest.json`)**: Defines the extension's properties, permissions, and entry points.
 2.  **Popup Interface (`popup.html`, `popup.js`)**: The main user interface that appears when clicking the extension icon or using the keyboard shortcut.
 3.  **Background Service (`background.js`)**: Handles background processes like context menu management, keyboard shortcuts, and notifications.
+4.  **Content Scripts (`content.js`, `content_style.css`)**: Injected scripts that enable website-specific notes functionality.
-4.  **Table Functionality (`table.js`)**: Contains the logic for the spreadsheet-like table mode.
+5.  **Table Functionality (`table.js`)**: Contains the logic for the spreadsheet-like table mode.
-5.  **Options Page (`options.html`, `options.js`)**: Provides customization settings for the extension.
+6.  **Options Page (`options.html`, `options.js`)**: Provides customization settings and import/export functionality.
+7.  **Website-Specific Notes Page (`sitenotes.html`, `sitenotes.js`, `sitenotes.css`)**: Management interface for viewing and managing all website-specific notes.
-6.  **Styling (`styles.css`)**: Defines the visual appearance of the popup and options pages.
+8.  **Styling (`styles.css`)**: Defines the visual appearance of the popup and options pages.
-7.  **Storage System**: Uses Chrome's storage API (`sync` and `local`) to persist notes, settings, and table data.
+9.  **Storage System**: Uses Chrome's storage API (`sync` and `local`) to persist notes, settings, table data, and website-specific notes.

 ## Core Components